How To Reduce Your Summer Electric Bill

 Thankfully, there are many ways you can reduce your energy usage and your electric bill without … sweating it … (get it? hehe) at home.

 Here are some simple energy saving tips that can help you lower your bill in the summer.
-To get the best results, make sure to use more than one tip.
+To get the best results, make sure to use more than one tip on how to cut down electric bill in the summer.

 Turn Off The Lights

-When I was growing up, you pretty much didn’t turn the lights on unless it was dark outside, now we have them on all day.
+When I was growing up, you pretty much didn’t turn the lights on unless it was dark outside.
+Now we have them on all day, which takes up so much energy and raises your energy bills.

-My Mom lives with us now and she’ll still walk through the house and turn lights off.
+My Mom lives with us now, and she’ll still walk through the house and turn the lights off.

 Lights add to the heat of a room, too.
 Plus, providing light in a room that no one is using is a waste of energy.